The Priesthood of Aaron

-God had ordained that the theocratic church should exercise its outward priestly function through the family of Aaron’s that had been set apart for that purpose. unfortunately, Korah and the Levites in his company already possessed great privileges beyond those of the other tribes but were not satisfied.
+God had ordained that the theocratic church should exercise its outward priestly function through the family of Aaron that had been set apart for that purpose.
+Although Korah and the Levites in his company already possessed great privileges beyond those of the other tribes, they were not satisfied.
 They desired to have the same prerogatives as the family of Aaron (Numbers 16:1-3).
-The Levites had already been appointed to the sacred service; therefore, for them to seek the priesthood also was a most scandalous presumption (v.
-8-11).
-The rebellion was not against Aaron, but God (Ex.
-16:8; 1 Sam.
-8:7; Acts 5:3).
+The Levites had already been appointed to the sacred service; therefore, for them to seek the priesthood also was a most scandalous presumption (Numbers 16: 8-11).
+The rebellion was not against Aaron, but God (Exodus 16:8; 1 Samuel 8:7; Acts 5:3).

-The Lord demonstrated His divine disapproval at the rebellion of Korah and his 250 followers by opening the earth and swallowing them (v.
-29-35).
+The Lord demonstrated His divine disapproval at the rebellion of Korah and his 250 followers by opening the earth and swallowing them (Numbers 16:29-35).
 Surprisingly, the next day, driven by unbelief and rebellion, the congregation again murmured against Moses showing the stubbornness of man against the judgments of God.

 These rods were laid in the tabernacle before the ark of the covenant overnight, and the next morning Aaron’s staff “had not only sprouted but had budded, blossomed and produced almonds” (Numbers 17:8).
 And God commanded Moses to put Aaron’s staff inside the ark instructing, “This will put an end to their grumbling against me” (verse 10).